CharlottePiol/Carepatron/Frontend-candidiates.md

     - Example: John Stevens and Steven Smith should both show up if a user searches "steven"
     - Example: John Stevens should show up if a user searches "john"

+### Extra points
+1. Be as close to the design as possible
+2. Can your submission can scale to a larger project?

 ## Designs

 ### Client list page